RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/specify-manual.md

     <tr>
         <th>Specimen Description</th>
         <td>Collection Object</td>
-        <td>This is used to record the description on the label of the organism</td>
+        <td>The description on the label of the organism</td>
         <td></td>
     </tr>
     <tr>
         <th>Storage</th>
         <td>Preparation</td>
-        <td>This is used to record the storage location of the specimen (e.g. Main Herbarium, Long Store, Spirit Room, Silica Room, Carpological Collection).
-For lichens which are classified taxonomically under the fungal element, this is used to record the specimens that are physically stored as lichenised fungi.
+        <td>The storage location of the specimen (e.g. Main Herbarium, Long Store, Spirit Room, Silica Room, Carpological Collection).
+For lichens which are classified taxonomically under the fungal element, The specimens that are physically stored as lichenised fungi.
 For physically linked specimens (where there is more than one specimen permanently mounted on a sheet), the lowest barcode should be created as a storage location and used to store all the specimens on the sheet.
-For the spirit collection, this is used to record the running number for each of the specimens.</td>
+For the spirit collection, The running number for each of the specimens.</td>
         <td></td>
     </tr>
     <tr>
         <th>Substrate/Host</th>
         <td>Collecting Event</td>
-        <td>This is used to record the substrate or host if the specimen was found growing on another species or substrate e.g. a lichen growing on an Oak branch.</td>
+        <td>The substrate or host if the specimen was found growing on another species or substrate e.g. a lichen growing on an Oak branch.</td>
         <td></td>
     </tr>
     <tr>
         <th>Text</th>
         <td>Collection Object Property</td>
-        <td>This is used to record additional text relating to the use of the species</td>
+        <td>Additional text relating to the use of the species</td>
         <td></td>
     </tr>
     <tr>